Master of Science in Applied Nutrition — Frequently Asked Questions

 The online Master of Science in Applied Nutrition offers three start terms per year: spring, summer and fall.
 Each term consists of two 8-week sessions.
 Students take one course per 8-week session.
 Contact an Enrollment Counselor at (855) 751-4447 or email@example.com for program and enrollment information.

-- Applicants are required to have an undergraduate degree from a regionally accredited college or university with a minimum cumulative GPA of 3.0.
+- Applicants are required to have an undergraduate degree or above from a regionally accredited college or university with a minimum cumulative GPA of 3.0.

 - Applicants who do not meet the minimum GPA requirements are encouraged to still apply.
 Your personal enrollment coach can share some ways to strengthen your application before review.

 - The GRE is not required as part of the admissions process.
 If you have taken the GRE, you are welcome to provide your score as part of your application package, but it is not a requirement.

 To request consideration for transfer credit, the student must provide an official transcript, a course syllabus, and complete the transfer credit form.
 For a copy of the transfer credit form, contact your enrollment counselor.
 Transfer credit is awarded at the discretion of the Applied Nutrition Program Director.